 We've attempted to use plain English throughout the site to make the information easy to understand.

-If you need to change the size of the text on our website, you can do this by clicking on one of the three letter 'A' links at the top of our website.
+If you need to change the size of the text on our website, you can do this by changing your internet settings in the top right hand corner.

 Magnify the screen